michaelstaake/Pawpile/README.md

 7. On a new install you will be redirected to the setup page.
 Once you have created your initial admin user and selected a device and model to start with, you can use Pawpile.

 8. Next time you run Pawpile, run it without --build to speed up initialization.
-After setup is complete, Pawpile is typically ready within 30 seconds.

 ## Interacting with the AI Models